-Arts SU Advice Service has a number of policies which lay out how we will provide you with a quality and consistent service.
+Arts SU Advice Service has a number of policies that lay out how we will provide you with a quality and consistent service.

 Withdrawal of Service

 We reserve the right to withdraw our advice service from students.
-We rarely have to do this but when we do we take it in line with our Withdrawl of Service Policy which you can read here.
+We rarely have to do this but when we do we take it in line with the 'Withdrawal and Limiting of Service' section of the Arts SU Advice Handbook.

 Ideally, we'd prefer to speak directly to you about your case but we know that this isn't always possible.
-We can give general advice / signposting but we need your written consent to speak to a parent/guardian about your circumstances without you there.
+We can give general advice / signposting but we won’t speak to parents, guardians or 3rd parties about your case without your written consent.

 Conflict of Interest